What is Assessment?

 University of Northwestern is committed to the development and implementation of an assessment plan that focuses on important outcomes, uses multiple measures to gather the best information, uses the information to improve, and distributes this information to interested stakeholders.

-Purpose: The Assessment Steering Committee provides guidance to the institution in developing and implementing institution-wide assessment plans and reports, analyzing and interpreting assessment results, and disseminating assessment results to the University community.
-The Assessment Steering Committee supports institution-wide assessment and the assessment of student learning in the academic programs across venues, which includes curricular as well as co-curricular assessment efforts.
+Purpose: The Assessment Steering Committee provides guidance and support to the institution in developing and implementing institution-wide assessment plans and reports, analyzing and interpreting assessment results, and disseminating assessment results to the university community.
+Specific focus is given to the assessment of student learning in the academic programs across venues, including curricular as well as co-curricular assessment efforts.

-Membership: Faculty Assessment shall include 6 faculty (at least 1 from each traditional college), the Dean of Assessment and Academic Administration, 2 representatives from CGOAL, one representative each from the Berntsen Library and from Student Life, and the Institutional Researcher
+Membership: The committee incorporates both staff and faculty representation.
+Membership includes 6 faculty (at least 1 from each traditional college), the Director of Assessment & Teaching Excellence, the institutional researcher, and one representative each from CGOAL, Learning Design & Innovation, the Berntsen Library and from Student Life.

 Responsibilities:

-• Provides leadership in the assessment of learning and service outcomes
+- Provides leadership in the assessment of department, program, service and learning outcomes

-• Consults with and advises the Dean of Assessment and Academic Administration on matters related to policy and procedure associated with academic assessment
+- Consults with and advises the Director of Assessment & Teaching Excellence on matters related to policy and procedure associated with academic assessment

-• Analyzes the results of assessment initiatives and publishes periodic reports to appropriate parties for the purposes of initiating appropriate change
+- Analyzes the results of assessment initiatives and assists departments and offices to periodically publish reports to stakeholders for the purposes of initiating appropriate change

-• Receives and reviews annual departmental assessment plans and yearly reports
+- Reviews departmental assessment plans and annual reports

 The Assessment Handbook contains information for faculty, relating assessment fundamentals, and guidelines for academic departments and professors.